ruggeri/tech-notes/todos/books.md

 * Programming Collective Intelligence (Segaran)
     * Haven't looked through this!
     * *TODO priority*.
+* Programming in Scala
+    * Owned this book once before.
+So far has nothing that wasn't covered in online documentation.
+Uninsightful; prolly waste of money.
 * Purely Functional Datastructures
     * Exhausted this book mostly.
 Prolly have done enough persistent algorithms for a lifetime.